lupyuen/lupyuen.github.io/src/arm.md

 # Download NuttX

-TODO

-Download the Source Code for NuttX Mainline, which supports Arm Cortex-A53...
+__NuttX Mainline__ has the latest support for Arm Cortex-A53.
+Let's download the Source Code for our experiment...

 ```bash
 ## Create NuttX Directory